lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.46 Ritora's return ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Rutee's title [Eldest Orphan]    |

+Speaking with the Sister standing in front of the house next to the general store in Cresta while Philia has the title "Secret Agent" set will trigger this event.
+The sister asks you to investigate the mayor's wife fearing that she may be scheming something.
+With the "Secret Agent" title still set, interact with the window of the mayor's house to trigger the next scene.
+Eventually, the children of the orphanage will go missing!
+You will need to find all four children in order to complete the event.

 Multiple Graphics